mvysny/vaadin-on-kotlin/docs/gettingstarted.md

 ### 5.4 Creating the Article model

-Luckily, we have already created the model - it's the `Article.kt` JPA entity class.
-We will use so-called O/R mapper named Hibernate which will map the Article object to a relational database.
+Luckily, we have already created the model - it's the `Article` JPA entity class.
+We will use so-called O/R mapper named [Hibernate](http://hibernate.org/orm/) which will map the Article object to a relational database.
 By default it will map to the "Article" table.
 To create the table, we will have to create the migration.

 > **Note:** Hibernate is smart enough to automatically map column names to the Article class properties,